-The Miura can handle most styles of climbing you through at it, although it feels at home on overhanging outdoor sport and boulder problems, as well as those intricate vertical routes.
+The Miura can handle most styles of climbing you throw at it, although it feels at home on overhanging outdoor sport and boulder problems, as well as those intricate vertical routes.

-Unlike a lot of the other rigid shoes out there, the Miura is built on an aggressive downturned last, which really enhances it pocket pulling ability.
-Most of the power comes from the toe box, making it easy to stand precisely on pockets or toe hook.
+Unlike a lot of the other rigid shoes out there, the Miura is built on an aggressive downturned last, which really enhances its pocket-pulling ability.
+Most of the power comes from the toe box, making it easy to stand precisely on pockets or toe hooks.

 Scarpa Reflex V

 The Reflex V is a breathable pair of neutral climbing shoes created by Italian powerhouse, Scarpa.
-It is one of their most budget friendly models that utilizes a flat profile that has been designed with both comfort and performance in mind.
+It is one of their most budget-friendly models that utilize a flat profile that has been designed with both comfort and performance in mind.
 While the Reflex V wouldn’t be my bouldering shoe of choice, the shape will suit beginners finding their feet and works well for most indoor rope climbers.